ligato/docs/docs/tutorials/05_kv-scheduler.md

 Link to code: [Using the KV Scheduler in your plugin][code-link]

-This tutorial shows how to use the ['KV Scheduler'][5] in our hello world plugin that was created in the [previous tutorials](../tutorials/01_hello-world.md).
-You will learn how to prepare a descriptor, generate the adapter and "wire" the plugin with the KV Scheduler.
+This tutorial will explain how to use the ['KV Scheduler' (KVS)][5] in our hello world plugin that was created in the [previous tutorials](../tutorials/01_hello-world.md).
+You will learn how to prepare a descriptor, generate the adapter and "wire upp" the plugin with the KVS.

 Requirements: